rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 *Here is how to install VNstat as well as IPtraf on a openSUSE Slice.*

 Like CentOS and RHEL, IPtraf is easily installed in openSUSE.
 However, VNstat is not not found in the repositories.
-You will either need to be installed via a third-party repository, or compiled from source.
-In this instance I choose to install from source.
-I made this choice because VNstat is a small package and has no real dependencies.
+It either needs to be installed via a third-party repository, or compiled from source.
+In this instance, I choose to install from source, because VNstat is a small package, easy to install, and has no real dependencies.

-VNstat is a simple package to install here are the commands:
+Here are the commands to install VNstat:

 **First** - Download the source and unpack the source: